 Stay in small accommodation

-We stayed in a one-bedroom cottage.
+Last year we stayed in a one-bedroom cottage.
 It had one main room downstairs with the lounge and kitchen area.
 The eating area was a breakfast bar with stools.
 The bedroom was small with very little clearance between the end of the bed and the wall.
 Mr Simple had to shuffle around to his side all the time, including the in the middle of the night when he needed a wee.
 I did offer to swap sides with him, but he said that he wouldn’t be able to sleep if we did that.
-The size of the cottage made us appreciate our much larger home when we came back from holiday.
+The size of the cottage made us appreciate our much larger home when we came back from that holiday.

 Cook your own meals for the majority of the week